-The Association of Corporate Counsel Houston Chapter and The Texas Lawbook announced Monday that law firms, corporate legal departments and others have only 10 days left to submit nominations for the 2019 Houston Corporate Counsel Awards.
+Law firms, corporate legal departments and others have only one day left to submit nominations for the 2019 Houston Corporate Counsel Awards.

 There are 15 categories, including General Counsel of the Year, Senior Counsel of the Year, Business Litigation and Corporate Transaction of the Year.
 The awards event is set for Thursday, April 25, at the Four Seasons Hotel.

 Click here to make nominations, which are due by Feb.
 28.

 The purpose of the Houston Corporate Counsel Awards is to recognize and celebrate the extraordinary legal work and leadership of lawyers in corporate legal departments in South Texas.
 The Lawbook plans to publish in-depth, substantive profiles of the finalists.

 “ACC members in the Houston area are deeply involved in some of the most critical business decisions in the corporate community, but the stories of our members are seldom told or recognized,” says ACC Houston President Jessica Roper.
 “The Texas Lawbook is the ideal media partner for ACC because its writers understand our role and it gives us a much needed voice to the rest of the Texas legal and business communities.
 We are excited about this partnership and what it means for our members.”

 ACC Houston and The Lawbook have 15 award categories in this inaugural year.

 Lifetime Achievement Award recognizes a current or retired General Counsel or Assistant GC for their decades-long commitment to the legal profession and the corporate in-house counsel community.